RakhaHafishSetiawan/Covid19-Infections/README.md

 # Covid19-Infections-Dashboard
-My Power BI dashboard project on the Omicron Dataset by Yam Peleg on Kaggle.
+Power BI dashboard project on the Omicron Dataset by Yam Peleg on Kaggle.
+This visualization contains information regarding the evolution of the worldwide Covid-19 infection number and the location of the infection spread.

+# Tools
+• Microsoft Excel <br>
+• Microsoft Power BI